 Don’t fall into the trap of reading your emails the minute they come in.
 This will only distract you from your current work task.
 I do very well with going into my mailbox only twice a day.
 The world doesn’t stop if you don’t answer directly.
 Imagine that!

-Use flags and highlights for those emails you need to treat later on because they require a longer answer.
+Use highlights for those emails you need to treat later on because they require a longer answer.